History of IVGID

 During the summer of 2008, the District undertook two major construction projects, in addition to their continuing Effluent Export Pipeline project; the renovation of the Diamond Peak Ski Resort Lodge and the new construction of a Parks Storage Building.
 The District also purchased for $1, the upper field at the Incline High School with the intent of using 4B Funds to construct a public parks and, with private donations, the construction of a soccer field and track area.
 In September 2008, the District added to its real estate holdings with the purchase of five acres near Incline Lake.

-In January 2010, the Board of Trustees, consisting of Ted Fuller, John Bohn, Bea Epstein, Chuck Weinberger and Gene Brockman, elected Trustee Brockman as its Board Chairman, Trustee Fuller as the Vice Chairman, Trustee Weinberger as the Secretary and Trustee Epstein as the Treasurer.
+In January 2009, the Board of Trustees, consisting of Ted Fuller, John Bohn, Bea Epstein, Chuck Weinberger and Gene Brockman, elected Trustee Fuller as its Board Chairman, Trustee Brockman as the Vice Chairman, Trustee Bohn as the Secretary and Trustee Weinberger as the Treasurer.

 May 2010 saw the District undertake a very large construction project – Phase 2 at the Diamond Peak Ski Resort which consists of demolishing the existing ticketing booth and Administration building and then building new.
 The District proudly opened its new Skier Services Building for the 2010-2011 ski season – it has been received with rave reviews!

 In January 2011, Trustees Joe Wolfe and Bruce Simonian replaced departing members John Bohn and Gene Brockman with Trustee Fuller being sworn in as Chairman.